BBaysinger/bb-portfolio/docs/architecture-decisions.md

   - `.github-secrets.private.<env>.json5` (per-environment overrides; gitignored)
 - Sync tool: `scripts/sync-github-secrets.ts`
   - Overlays matching keys from the `.private` file onto the template schema (extras in private are ignored to keep the schema authoritative)
-  - Validates `REQUIRED_ENVIRONMENT_VARIABLES` prior to any writes (comma-separated groups; use `|` within a group to indicate ANY-of)
+  - Validates `REQUIRED_ENVIRONMENT_VARIABLES_FRONTEND` and `REQUIRED_ENVIRONMENT_VARIABLES_BACKEND` prior to any writes (comma-separated groups; use `|` within a group to indicate ANY-of)
   - Fails fast with a clear error if any group lacks at least one key present in the JSON5.
 Escape hatch: `ALLOW_MISSING_REQUIRED_GROUPS=true` (warns, does not fail) for exceptional cases.
 - Deploy workflows (`.github/workflows/redeploy*.yml`)
   - Generate backend/frontend `.env.dev` and `.env.prod` files on EC2 from GitHub Secrets
-  - Include the unified required list so the runtime env-guard never boots without a definition
+  - Include the split required lists so the runtime env-guard never boots without a definition

 **Reasoning:**